remipichon/voc/Readme.md

 ### Add a runner
+Runner are configured to use a specific image.
+You don't have to specify an image in the gitlab-ci.yml file.

+Why?
+Host Docker Runner needs to have Docker socket binding while Remote Docker Runner needs to have certificates.
+Different images, different runners.

 ### Host Docker
 Image is _nodedocker_ and should be run with a runner that has the Docker socket mounted as a volume.
-Image is built out of the box by Docker Compose.
+Image is built out of the box by Docker Compose but service has to be configured by hand.

 ````
 docker exec -ti $(docker ps -q --filter "name=voc_host_docker_runner") bash